 Associate of Arts (AA): Psychology Degree Overview

-An Associate of Arts in Psychology is typically an entry-level degree program.
+An Associate of Arts in Psychology is typically a foundational degree program.
 Students can use this degree as a stepping stone toward long-term goals in advanced education, or they can seek out entry-level employment working under the supervision of licensed psychologists.
 While completing the program, students can gain fundamental knowledge in behavior theories and explore the causes of abnormal and normal thought processes.

-An associate degree program in psychology typically requires a high school diploma or the equivalent.
 In this program, students may study behavior analysis and explore factors that affect how individuals respond to stress and unexpected circumstances.
 Programs often focus on how the actions of individuals are influenced by their own thought processes and by people's interactions with others.
-Students may gain a broader understanding of mental processes by investigating how variables such as gender, race, sexuality and ethnicity influence both normal and abnormal behavior.
+An associate degree program in psychology typically requires a high school diploma or the equivalent to enroll.

 An associate degree program in psychology typically involves two years of full-time study adding up to a minimum of 60 semester hours.
 These programs focus on introductory topics in psychology and delve into more complex theory and research in the field.
 Courses could include:

 - Emotional and social disorders